 They took me to Southside Hospital in Bay Shore.
 When they were letting me in I asked the police officer if I could have a cigarette, something he had promised me once we got to the hospital.
 “It’s up to them from here on.”
 I asked the nurse, she said something but it didn’t sound like I was going to get my smoke break.
 I thought once I had this cigarette that all these racing thoughts in my head would settle down.
 That’s how it usually worked.

 Drugged up and with very little emotions I had a restless night sleeping in the hospital room they had for me.
 They didn’t allow any visitors at this place.
 I didn’t know at which point my wife and I had parted ways.
-They were transferring me to South Oaks Hospital, telling I will have to stay there temporarily for a few days until they get my medication right.
+They were transferring me to South Oaks Hospital, telling me that I will have to stay there temporarily for a few days until they get my medication right.
 I had officially relapse.

 I guess I needed a break from all this.
 I had to spend more time with my family.
 With my newborn who is growing up so fast.
 The first thing I did after getting discharged from the hospital was to drop my classes and walk in to see the Dean.
 I was surprised how she too was looking forward to see me and not avoid me.

 During my stay at South Oaks Hospital I attended all the activities and group therapy sessions they had during the day.
 I found them all to be very therapeutic.
 I remember meeting my social worker the first day when I kept yawning which caused her to start yawning as well.
 It made us laugh but I was heavily sedated.
 I made friends there that felt that they needed to share with me their personal stories.
-I broke off a violent fight when this kid decided he wanted to throw a chair at this girl.
+I broke off a violent fight when this guy decided he wanted to throw a chair at this girl.
 I felt like I was part of the staff.
-There was a devil worshipper there that felt like she was the chosen one by the Illuminati.
-I got along with everyone, including the devil worshipper.
+There was a devil worshiper there that felt like she was the chosen one by the Illuminati.
+I got along with everyone, including the devil worshiper.
 Ultimately I waited for the hour to strike 5 so I could see my wife.
 My older brother and sister came by to visit, as well.
 The doctors at the hospital stopped the Adderall.

 I have a renewed drive to go back to school.
 To finish not only my bachelor’s degree but to go onto finish grad school in mental health counseling.
 Today after so many weeks of being out of touch I made an attempt to socialize with my school friends.